-QR-010 has been granted orphan drug designation in the United States and the European Union.
-Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of market exclusivity.
+QR-010 has been granted orphan drug designation in the United States and the European Union for CF. Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of market exclusivity.
 This exclusivity precludes the U.S. Food and Drug Administration, or FDA, or the European Medicines Agency, or EMA, as applicable, from approving another marketing application for the same or, in the European Union, a similar drug for the same indication for that time period, unless the later product is clinically superior.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.

-QR-110 and Leber's Congenital Amaurosis (LCA)
+QR-110 and Leber's Congenital Amaurosis Type 10 (LCA 10)

 LCA is the most common genetic cause of blindness in childhood.
 LCA is caused by a genetic defect in 19 or more associated genes.
+Classification of LCA is based on the disease causing gene.
+The most frequently mutated LCA gene in LCA patients in North America and Europe is CEP290 that is associated with LCA Type 10 (LCA 10).
 The most common mutation is the p.Cys998X (also known as c.2991+1655A>G) in the CEP290 (Centrosomal protein of 290 kDa) gene.
 Although diagnosis rates vary, based on our estimations we believe this mutation occurs in approximately 2,000 patients in the Western world.
 Most patients affected by this mutation lose sight in the first few years of life.
 There is currently no disease modifying therapy available on the market or being tested in clinical development for this specific subtype of the disease.
-In LCA patients, this mutation leads to significant decrease of active CEP290 protein in the photoreceptor cells in the retina in the eye.
+In LCA 10 patients, this mutation leads to significant decrease of active CEP290 protein in the photoreceptor cells in the retina in the eye.
 The absence of this essential protein causes blindness.